aws-samples/eks-blueprints-for-terraform-workshop/content/030_base/100_addons/030-nginix-addon.md

 ![Enable Nginx](/static/images/nginx-application.png)

-### 5. Validate Nginx in Kubernetes
+### 5. Validate NGINX Add-on Deployment

 :::alert{header="Sync Application"}
-If the new addon-ingress-nginx-hub-cluster is not visible after a few minutes, you can click on SYNC and SYNCHRONIZE in Argo CD to force it to synchronize.
+If the `addon-ingress-nginx-hub-cluster` application is not visible after a few minutes, click **SYNC** and then **SYNCHRONIZE** in Argo CD.

-Or you can do it also with cli:
+Alternatively, you can sync it via CLI:

 ```bash
 argocd app sync argocd/cluster-addons